2004 PGA Championship: History of the PGA Championship at Whistling Straits

 This was the first major championship held at Whistling Straits, and the Straits Course hosted the PGA Championship again in 2010, which also ended in a playoff, and 2015.
-It will host the Ryder Cup in 2020.
+It hosted the Ryder Cup in 2020.
 The course also hosted the U.S. Senior Open in 2007, won by Brad Bryant.

 This was the second PGA Championship (and major) in the state of Wisconsin; 71 years earlier, the 1933 edition was played at Blue Mound in Wauwatosa, just west of Milwaukee.
 The PGA Tour stopped in the state regularly with the Greater Milwaukee Open (1968–2009), preceded by the Milwaukee Open Invitational (1955–1961).